1. Help Center

 Viewing or Editing a Measure

-Note: For paid subscriptions, variables are a no-cost measure alternative, designed for use as disaggregated (child) measures in calculated (aggregated) measures.
+Note: For paid subscriptions, variables are a no-cost measure alternative.
+Variables are designed for use as disaggregated (child) measures for calculated (aggregated) measures.
 Variables contain data only - no notes, actions, or file attachments.
-Viewing and editing variables can be done from the Variable list (Object / Measures / Variables), or from within the calculated measures to which they are added.
+As with measures, viewing and editing variables can be done from the Variables list (Object / Measures / Variables), or from within the calculated measures to which they are added.

-To view an indicator or performance measure, you can start by viewing a scorecard that contains the measure.
+One way to view an indicator or performance measure is to start by viewing a scorecard that contains the measure.
 Then click the measure name.

 Or you can open the Indicators list or Performance Measures list, search for the measure you want to view, and click its name or View button.
 (If you have long lists of measures, or your lists include multiple measures with similar or identical names, tags enable you to filter your search.)